 If you’re not feeling your best when it comes to your looks, you can try practicing body positivity, making yourself aware of the “spotlight effect,” and more.

 Conventional wisdom suggests that physical attractiveness tends to

 These seven strategies can help you unpack and address persistent feelings of ugliness or dissatisfaction with your appearance.

-Consequently, images of celebrities, models, and Instagram influencers tend to lie closer to carefully constructed fiction than reality.
+Consequently, images of celebrities, models, and Instagram influencers sometimes lie closer to carefully constructed fiction than reality.

 It’s easy to get caught up in drawing comparisons of yourself with these images.
-Remember, though, that without the benefit of filters or hours of preparation, many of the people you see look far more ordinary than you might imagine.
+Remember, though, that without the benefit of filters or hours of preparation, many people you see don’t always look the way they appear in photos.

-In a society where people tend to place more value on what you look like than anything else, you might begin to fixate on what you consider the flaws holding you back.
+In a society where people place value on what you look like, you might begin to fixate on what you consider flaws.

 When you feel lonely or find yourself unable to fit in, you could end up placing the blame on your appearance.

 Maybe you worry that:

 - your facial features affect your popularity at school and at work